GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/mysql-end-to-end/README.md

 > You can run `terraform destroy` after deleting the private connection from the
 > UI or the gcloud CLI to clean up the remaining resources.

-If this is not specified, configurations are created assuming **IP Whitelisting **.
+If this is not specified, configurations are created assuming **IP Allowlisting **.

 #### Dataflow